-A payment or purchase made on the Card.
+A payment or purchase made on the Card, excluding any payment or purchase that you route to a network other than the American Express Network.

 Charge Data

 Data to be included in Submissions of Charge Records.

 Charge Record

 A reproducible (both paper and electronic) record of a Charge that complies with our requirements and that contains the Card Number, Transaction date, dollar amount, Approval, Cardmember signature (if applicable), and other information.